 - Annotation search.
 Searches the annotations on the sequence.
 The search is performed both on the labels of the annotations, but also on the text appearing in the tooltip that you see when you keep the mouse cursor fixed.
 If the search term is found, the part of the sequence corresponding to the matching annotation is selected.
 Below this option you can choose to search for translations as well.
 Sequences annotated with coding regions often have the translation specified which can lead to undesired results. - Position search.
 Finds a specific position on the sequence.
 In order to find an interval, e.g. from position 500 to 570, enter "500..570" in the search field.
 This will make a selection from position 500 to 570 (both included).
 Notice the two periods (..) between the start an end number (see section 10.3.2).
-You can also enter positions separated by commas or dots (like 123,345 in this case the comma will just be ignored)
+If you enter positions including thousands separators like 123,345, the comma will just be ignored and it would be equivalent to entering 123345.